JakubTabor/Language_model_Pipeline/Description/README.md

 # Next I gonna take another text with some useful words
 * I also start for loop for each word in my doc, **(printing first word, then label and it explanation)**
 * So I have printed word, next it label **(np.
 Date, Gpe, Location, Money)** and finally explanation of my label **(np.
 GPE | Countries, cities, states)**
-# I can also print it in a good looking way using "displacy" from spacy, I use function render on my "doc" and I choose "style ent"
+* I can also print it in a good looking way using (displacy) from spacy
+* To do this i use function render on my "doc" and I choose "style ent"
 # It gonna mark the most important informations, make them visible and good describe "displacy.render(doc, style = "ent")"
 # I can load also "trained small model in Spanish language" "es_core_news_sm", I change my text into spaninh version and start for loop on it
 # It's not yet perfect but it catch some informations